 - Eco-friendly fiber: 100% PET fiber made from purified recycled bottles

 Top Carpet Tile Brand:

 After extensive research, we found Newton carpet tiles to be the best and our top pick for carpet tiles.
 They are a trusted brand and are backed by a 5 year warranty.
 Cost ranges from $1.30 – $3.29 per square foot making it a cost effective solution for your basement.
 The carpet tiles come in sizes of 18″ x 18″ or 24″ x 24″.

 Where To Purchase Peel And Stick Floor Tiles?

-Peel and stick flooring was once incredibly popular and a staple in plenty of homes up until the 1980s when concerns around Asbestos were raised.
-Naturally, peel and stick floor tiles are not as popular today as they once were but, nevertheless, they remain a highly sought-after product for those who have budget constraints.
-Because of this, they can be bought through many different avenues.
+Peel and stick flooring was once incredibly popular and a staple in plenty of homes up until the 1980’s.
+Today they remain a highly sought-after product for those who have budget constraints.

 There are thousands of options available to you that can typically be found on shelves all over.
 Peel and stick flooring can generally be purchased anywhere from the Mom and Pop hardware store down the street to your local big box store.
 The products are also carried by retailers such as Lowes, Walmart, and Home Depot.